 Spend the day discovering Argentina’s cosmopolitan capital, known as the Paris of South America.
 On a city tour, see the remarkable Recoleta Cemetery, burial site of Eva Perón.
 Continue to the historic presidential palace, La Casa Rosada, and the cathedral in Plaza de Mayo.
 After lunch, explore the cobblestoned lanes of San Telmo, as well as the colorful artists’ quarter of La Boca.

 Fly to Ushuaia, the southernmost city in the world, and visit Tierra del Fuego National Park.
 Embark our ship and sail toward the famed Beagle Channel.

-Weather permitting, take Zodiacs to the legendary Cabo de Hornos (Cape Horn) for a panoramic view from the southernmost tip of South America.
+Weather permitting, take Zodiacs to legendary Cape Horn for a panoramic view from the southernmost tip of South America.
 Later, explore Wulaia Bay, where Charles Darwin landed during his voyage on the H.M.S.
 Beagle.
-Choose one of two walks to experience the spectacular beauty of the Magellanic forest.
+Choose one of three walks to experience the spectacular beauty of the Magellanic forest.

 Tierra Patagonia Hotel & Spa (B,L,D)

 During the next three days, tailor your exploration to your interests, choosing among a variety of hiking and horseback-riding excursions in the park.
 Discover Lago de Grey and its incredibly blue sculpted ice; hike through beech forests along the shore of Laguna Azul; and marvel at rock paintings left by the indigenous Aonikenk people, some of the earliest inhabitants of the region.
 Photograph wildlife near the northern limits of the park; or relax at the hotel, taking advantage of its wonderful amenities.
 Enjoy evening lectures, and cap off your stay in the park with a festive barbecue in the company of local gauchos, getting a glimpse into traditional Patagonian cowboy culture.